suhailashakiah/ResNet_FractalNet/README.md

 # ResNet and FractalNet
-A ResNet (91% accuracy) and FractalNet (92% accuracy) trained on 1 Tesla K80 GPU and 4 CPUs
+A ResNet (91% accuracy) and FractalNet (92% accuracy) trained on CIFAR-10 using 1 Tesla K80 GPU and 4 CPUs

 #### Code Heirarchi:
 ##### 1. loading_data.ipynb